robertmartin8/PyPortfolioOpt/README.md

 ## Features

 In this section, we detail PyPortfolioOpt's current available functionality as per the above breakdown.
-More examples are offered in `examples.py`.
+More examples are offered in `examples.py`, but in my opinion the best resource to understand PyPortfolioOpt is the [tests](https://github.com/robertmartin8/PyPortfolioOpt/tree/master/tests).

 A far more comprehensive version of this can be found on [ReadTheDocs](https://pyportfolioopt.readthedocs.io/en/latest/), as well as possible extensions for more advanced users.